-The Company has classified its cash and investment at FVTPL and its share proceeds receivable at amortized cost.
+The Company has classified its cash and investment at FVTPL.

 Impairment of financial assets at amortized cost: The Company recognizes a loss allowance for expected credit losses on financial assets that are measured at amortized cost.

 Financial liabilities

 The Company classifies its financial liabilities into one of two categories, depending on the purpose for which the liability was incurred.
 The Company's accounting policy for each category is as follows: